 2. Eat less saturated fat

-Some animal research has found that saturated fats, such as those found in animal fat, butter, full-fat dairy, palm oil and coconut oil, may disrupt dopamine signaling in the brain when consumed in very large amounts (11, 12, 13).
+Some research has found that saturated fats, such as those found in animal fat, butter, full-fat dairy, palm oil, and coconut oil, may disrupt dopamine signaling in the brain when consumed in large amounts (12).

-Some researchers hypothesize that diets high in saturated fat may increase inflammation in the body, leading to changes in the dopamine system, but more research is needed (15).
+Some researchers also hypothesize that diets high in saturated fat may increase inflammation in the body, leading to changes in the dopamine system, but more research is needed (14).

 Summary

-Animal studies have found that diets high in saturated fat can reduce dopamine signaling in the brain, leading to a blunted reward response.
-However, it’s not clear whether the same is true in humans.
-More research is needed.
+Research has found that diets high in saturated fat may reduce dopamine signaling in the brain, leading to a blunted reward response.
+However, more research is needed.

 3. Consume probiotics